Special Edition: My 50th Birthday

 Unexpected medical bills, household repairs and replacements, and challenges with our kids all hit in a compressed period of time.
 Life was getting expensive, financially and emotionally, and we hadn’t even gotten on the plane yet.

 Leaving behind our employers, kids’ schools, home, family and friends was also rough.
-There was nothing in our cultural, professional, or social circles that normalized the idea of a midlife career sabbatical.
+There was nothing in our cultural, professional, or social circles that normalized the idea of a Midlife Escape.

 Why would any normal, healthy, well-functioning adult subject herself to this?
 Quite simply, the dream and the prize were so compelling that I was willing to do whatever it took.

-After almost 3 years, we had jumped enough of those internal and external hurdles.
-By then, we couldn’t have stopped the forward momentum if we had wanted to.
-It had taken on a life of its own.
+After almost 3 years, we had jumped so many of those internal and external hurdles that we couldn’t have stopped the forward momentum if we had wanted to.
+The vision had taken on a life of its own.

-I felt as though the outcome had been known since the beginning of time, even though yes, we had chosen it.
-I am neither a philosopher nor a theologian and I realize this may sound woo-woo.
-But this is what it felt like to fight and win against such strong internal and external Resistance.
+By then, I felt as though the outcome had been known since the beginning of time, even though yes, we had chosen it.
+I am neither a philosopher nor a theologian and I realize this may sound woo-woo to you…but the human super-power of choice is profound and we can all summon it if we are brave enough to claim it.
+This is what it felt like to fight so hard (and win!) against such strong internal and external Resistance.

-So today is my 50th Birthday.
-I am grateful for my life and for a quiet lunch of Paella Valenciana at a beachfront restaurant on the Mediterranean.
-Family and friends back home are suffering through a cold front that brought early winter snow.
-We walked off our lunch in a light jacket, while basking in the peace, quiet and sunshine.
+For my birthday, we enjoyed a quiet lunch of Paella Valenciana at a beachfront restaurant on the Mediterranean.
+My husband and 2 amazing daughters were with me to celebrate, and we walked off our lunch in a light jacket, while basking in the peace, quiet and sunshine.

 I tend to resist Rest, of course.
 I want to be productive and to accomplish something during my sabbatical.
 But what if Rest is productive, that doing nothing is really doing something deep?
-Perhaps there is wisdom in life’s quiet, unseen places and it is ok to hang out there for a time.
-Rest can sow the seeds for whatever is to come in the next 50 years.
+Perhaps there is wisdom in life’s quiet, unseen places and it’s ok to hang out there for a time.
+I will have 9 months of sabbatical to contemplate this and more.